-Photographer and artist Chen Man is CNN Style's guest editor.
-She has commissioned a series of features
+Photographer and artist Chen Man was a CNN Style guest editor.
+She commissioned a series of features

 From tribal piercings to the figurative tattoos of prehistory, humans have been modifying their bodies for millennia.
 But advances in prosthetics, implants and bioengineering are allowing us to alter ourselves in new and unprecedented ways -- not only to beautify or overcome deficiencies, but to enhance and exceed our current capabilities.